ills5771/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+   RDBMS is specialized software to manage relational databases, which store data into tables with rows and columns like spreadsheets.
+   SQL meaning structured query language manages data and is the standard method of communicating with database management systems

 1. Why do tables need a `primary key`?

+to uniquely identify each record in tables since records can have the same name and info

 1. What is the name given to a table column that references the primary key on another table.

+foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+we need to have records in one table being related to records in another table.
+A third table would be needed to related data from both tables

 ## Project Set Up